Francisco Gattorno: Biography

 In September 2004 he began a relationship with the Spanish Repertory Theatre of New York debuting there as the Lector (Juan Julián) in the World Premiere in Spanish of Pulitzer Prize Winning Drama Ana en el trópico by Cuban playwright, Nilo Cruz.
 The play garnered critical acclaim and became part of the theater's repertory of plays.
 It has been playing ever since.
 Gattorno also played Miguel in the popular comedy titled Las quiero a las dos by Ricardo Talesnik and also played a priest in Escrito y Sellado by Venezuelan playwright Isaac Chocrón.
 All of these plays have were directed by Repertorio Español's Artistic Director and co-founder, René Buch, also Cuban.

 In 2005, Gattorno hosted Premios Lo Nuestro, an important award show seen all over Latin America.
 He also participated in two special editions of the show, named Noche de Estrellas: Premios lo Nuestro and Lo que no se Vio de Premios lo Nuestro.
 In 2005, Gattorno was incorporated as a new Telemundo star in the network's original production Tierra de Pasiones where he played the role of Pablo Gonzalez and shared credits with stars like Venezuelan actress Gabriela Spanic, Argentine actor Saul Lizaso and legendary Mexican actor and comedian Héctor Suárez.

 Gattorno played Roberto in the 2005 movie La Migra, which was titled Murder on the Border to English speaking audiences.
 In 2006 Gattorno starred in the new Telemundo version of Julio Jimenez's, La Viuda de Blanco where he played the role of Sebastian Blanco and shared credits with Mexican actress Itatí Cantoral.
 He also starred in the Panamanian film Chance which won an international award in Habana, in 2010.
 He also returned in 2009 to Mexican telenovelas with his appearance alongside Sabine Moussier in the Televisa telenovela Mi Pecado.
-He played Rodolfo Huerta, father of Julian Eugenio Siller and Josue (Diego Amozurrutia), husband of Justina and he plays a teacher.
-In 2009, he will play his Antonella's father Violeta Isfel in Atrévete a soñar.
+He played Rodolfo Huerta, father of Julian Eugenio Siller and Josue (Diego Amozurrutia), husband of Justina and he played a teacher.
+In 2009, he played Antonella's father Violeta Isfel in Atrévete a soñar.

 In 2012, he returned to the telenovela with his friends Altair Jarabo and Sabine Moussier, along with fellow Cuban actor and friend César Évora in 1996.
 In the new version of Abismo de pasion is based on the remake of Cañaveral de Pasiones.
 He played Braulio is a Gabino and Lucio's boss of Arango Pepper Processing Company (La Anita/Santa Maria)'s peppers worker, he is the stepfather of Vicente (Adriano Zendejas) and husband of Antonia (Vanessa Arias).
-In 2012, he joined the cast of the telenovela Amores verdaderos (telenovela), playing Santino "Salsero" Roca, the main antagonist / main villain of the story.
+In 2012, he joined the cast of the telenovela Amores verdaderos, playing Santino "Salsero" Roca, the main antagonist / main villain of the story.

 In 2013, he joined the cast of the telenovela Lo Que La Vida Me Robó playing Sandro Navarez, the secondary villain.